N-AO5/HO_training_notes/04 Work and Study/triage.md

 ## no bios linked through on ATLAS, no ID Verification files in ATLAS
 ![alt text](image-52.png)
 1. check atlas -> open the application -> if there biometric enrolment? -> resolve
-2. if biometric enrolment is timedout ->

 ![alt text](image-74.png)

+2. if biometric enrolment is timedout -> check ssb -> if there is a timedout enrolment on ssb replay it
+3. if its a late enrol, resolve with the message above
 3. if not check facial images (if one says BRP - send to accenture, see fatima for message)
 4. message the group chat to see if the enrolment does exist